Berndtsson-Lempert-Sz\H{o}ke Fields Associated to Proper Holomorphic Families of Vector Bundles: Introduction

-We do not know if the hypotheses of Theorem \ref{bo-2nd-thm-cor} imply that $\sH \to B$ is a holomorphic vector bundle.
+Except in the case $k \ge \min (n, r)$, we do not know if the hypotheses of Theorem \ref{bo-2nd-thm-cor} imply that $\sH \to B$ is a holomorphic vector bundle.
 At present the main tool for local triviality is the $L^2$ Extension package of Ohsawa-Takegoshi type.
 (See Paragraph \ref{OT-par}.)
-If $E \to X$ has a metric with non-negative curvature in the sense of Nakano then $\sH \to B$ has the structure of a holomorphic vector bundle.
-Under the hypotheses of the next two corollaries, one has such metrics.
+To apply the $L^2$ Extension Theorem, the vector bundle $E \to X$ must admit a metric with non-negative curvature in the sense of Nakano.
+The hypotheses in the next two corollaries yield such metrics.